-If you think you have been in contact with someone who has COVID-19, call Info-Santé (8-1-1) for advice on what to do.
+If you think you have been in contact with someone who has COVID-19, call Info-Santé (8-1-1).

 Pertussis (whooping cough)

 If you've been in contact with someone who has pertussis (whooping cough) in the 4 weeks before your due date, see a doctor.